 Ця сторінка також доступна українською.

-Rohatyn Jewish Heritage is registered as a nonprofit non-governmental organization (NGO) in Ukraine (громадська організація in Ukrainian), under identification number 41047464.
-The NGO is registered in Lviv but has scope in Rohatyn and the surrounding region, in Ukraine and in Europe.
+Rohatyn Jewish Heritage is a volunteer-led registered nonprofit non-governmental organization (NGO) in Ukraine (громадська організація in Ukrainian), with identification number 41047464.

 Who We Are

 Marla Raucher Osborn – Marla received her Juris Doctor from Hastings College of Law at the University of California, San Francisco, following a BA in Political Science from UCLA with concentration on Eastern European Governments and Political History.
 She has worked as a transactional lawyer in California, and for 2015~2016 was a staff member working on Jewish heritage projects at FODŻ (the Foundation for the Preservation of Jewish Heritage in Poland), in Warsaw.
-An avid family historian since her early teens, Marla is one of the first active members of the RSRG and has served on the boards of directors of Gesher Galicia and Remembrance and Reconciliation, has written for many genealogy and heritage publications, and has lectured at schools, meetings, and conferences in the US, Israel, and Europe – including in Rohatyn.
-She made her first visit to Rohatyn in 2008, and in 2011 lived in nearby Lviv, Ukraine for five months to better engage with the region and with Rohatyn.
-Marla’s beloved paternal grandmother Chaje (Annie) was born in Rohatyn to an extensive Jewish family there; Annie and her parents emigrated to the US just before the start of World War I. Marla serves as president of the NGO Rohatyn Jewish Heritage.
+Marla is a Fulbright US Scholar for the 2019~2020 academic year, conducting a research and demonstration project on Jewish heritage in western Ukraine.
+An avid family historian since her early teens, Marla was one of the founding members of the Rohatyn Shtetl Research Group, begun in 2009 for Jewish descendants of Rohatyn living abroad, and has served on the boards of directors of Gesher Galicia and Remembrance and Reconciliation, has written for many genealogy and heritage publications, and has lectured at schools, meetings, and conferences in the US, Israel, and Europe – including in Rohatyn.
+She made her first visit to Rohatyn in 2008, and in 2011 lived in nearby Lviv, Ukraine for five months to better engage with the region and with Rohatyn; since late 2016 she has lived full-time in Lviv with her husband Jay.
+Marla’s beloved paternal grandmother Chaje (Annie) was born in Rohatyn to an extensive Jewish merchant family which had lived in Rohatyn for many generations; Annie and her parents emigrated to the US just before the start of World War I. Marla serves as president of the NGO Rohatyn Jewish Heritage.
 Email Marla.

 Jay Osborn – Jay earned a BS with highest honors in Mechanical Engineering from the University of California at Irvine and has worked for 30 years as a computer design engineer; he is named on more than 20 US and GB patents for Sun Microsystems and Apple, and has worked in California, Europe, and Asia.
 Currently he is responsible for historical map research and assembly for the Gesher Galicia digital Map Room; the first map he assembled (in 2011) was the 1846 cadastral sketch of Rohatyn, for the RSRG.
 Although he has no family roots in Rohatyn, Jay is an engaged proponent of the ongoing heritage program; he has accompanied his wife Marla on almost all of her trips to the town, and serves behind the scenes as program manager for planning, documentation, logistics, and technical problem-solving.
 Jay serves as head of the supervisory board of the NGO Rohatyn Jewish Heritage.
 Email Jay.